Bigjango13/MCPI-Addons/README.md

 ## Compiling

-Just run `make && make install` to create and install the bianary.
+Just run `./build.sh` to create the bianary and run `mv libextrapi.so ~/.minecraft-pi/mods` to install it.

 ## What does it do?